Skip to content

 }

-Metric names can be matched using the * wildcard.
+Metric names can use the * wildcard for matching.

 In this example, the following metrics will be collected: